MoxHe/envConfig/iterm2/README.md

    brew cask install font-hack-nerd-font
 3. Go to iterm2 setting
 4. Import mox_iterm2.json profile and set it as default
+5. Make iterm2 as default terminal.
-5. Go to general -> window, deselect Native full screen windows
+6. Go to general -> window, deselect Native full screen windows
-6. Go to Keys -> Hotkey, select Show/hide all windows with a system-wide hotkey, and input control + option + i
+7. Go to Keys -> Hotkey, select Show/hide all windows with a system-wide hotkey, and input control + option + i
-7. Go to Keys -> Key Bindings, delete Previous Tab and Next Tab
+8. Go to Keys -> Key Bindings, delete Previous Tab and Next Tab